 The size of house is significant for the scale of new housing developments because larger dwellings in general tend to be built at a lower density than small ones and so occupy a greater land area for a given number of homes.
 In Woolpit, density ranges from approximately 15 (Hay Barn Meadow) to 30 (Roman Fields) per hectare.
-To suit the character of the village and the existing pattern of housing, the target for new developments should be 20-25 per hectare.
+To suit the character of the village and the existing pattern of housing, the target for new developments should be 20-25 per hectare but may be slightly higher if there is a strong focus on homes of 2 to 3 bedrooms in order to meet the identified local housing need.

-Woolpit Neighbourhood Development Plan Figure 5 Village optimum housing density left Wrights Way (23.5), right Mitre Close (22)
+Figure 5 Village optimum housing density left: Wrights Way (23.5) / right: Mitre Close (22)